RI POSSESSION WITH INTENT TO DELIVER MARIJUANA |

 (2) CULTIVATION OF MARIJUANA

-The police received a report from the Client's estranged wife that he was cultivating marijuana in his barn.
+POLICE REPORT: The police received a report from the Client's estranged wife that he was cultivating marijuana in his barn.
 Upon learing this information, the Police obtained consent from the estranged Wife to search the premises.
 During their search, the police discovered a large scale marijuana grow operation.
 They were able to identify nearly 40 mature marijuana plants growing under high powered indoor cultivation equipment.
 Based on the estranged Wife's statements and the evidence obtained by their search, the Client was charged with possession with intent to deliver marijuana and cultivation of marijuana.

 RESULTS:

-and received one year suspended ACI and one year probation
+(1) REDUCED TO SIMPLE POSSESSION OF MARIJUANA and received one year suspended ACI and one year probation

 (2) REDUCED TO SIMPLE POSSESSION OF MARIJUANA and received one year suspended ACI and one year probation to run consecutive to count one